 The Natural Hazards team at EDF Energy R&D UK is watching closely the trends and new research on how our climate is estimated to change in the close (2030) and far (2150) future.
 This feeds into the design choices for the Nuclear New Build and many other critical and strategic company decisions.

-We have been attending crucial meetings within the UK Climate Projections 2018 (UKCP18), a non-governmental end user group, where industrial stakeholders and non-governmental organisations are steering scientific research into climate change.
+We have been attending crucial meetings within the UK Climate Projections 2018 (UKCP18) non-governmental end user group, where industrial stakeholders and non-governmental organisations are steering scientific research into climate change.

 EDF’s Energy’s smart customers R&D team in the UK are working in collaboration on the Sim4Blocks project.
 Sim4Blocks is a European research project funded though the H2020 programme that is developing innovative energy management systems designed to make the most of renewable energy sources.